vitamins for muscle building

 “Pair your plant-based iron-rich foods with vitamin C foods to enhance absorption of the non-heme iron typically found in plant-based sources,” says Fernando.
 She recommends a delicious dark leafy green salad with beans, peppers, tomatoes, and broccoli with fresh-squeezed lemon dressing.

 The sunshine vitamin is a powerhouse nutrient.
-Known for its ability to bolster the immune system, help increase absorption of calcium, and fortify bones.
+Vitamin D is known for its ability to bolster the immune system, help increase absorption of calcium, and fortify bones.

 It also plays a vital role in muscle health.
 Muscle weakness and cramps are a sign of vitamin D deficiency.
 One study linked vitamin D adequacy with stronger muscles and better posture (2).